Table of Contents

 Another thing is, people rarely compile their emacs init files.

-Yet another thing, I am not sure that the elimination of local variable names is a documented behavior of byte compilation.
+Yet another thing, I am not sure that byte compilation eliminating mentions of local variable names is an explicitly documented behavior.

 7. detailed examples of collision